openstack-archive/tripleo-incubator/notes.md

   ~/.ssh/authorized_keys will have been copied into the stack user on the image.
-The image rejects password authentication for security. if you downloaded the image, you will need to get the authorized keys file on there yourself (e.g. by sshing out from the VM).
+The image rejects password authentication for security. if you downloaded the image, you will need to get the authorized keys file on there yourself (e.g. by sshing out from the VM console).
  - Even if you don't copy your SSH id in, you will still need to ensure that /home/stack/.ssh/authorized_keys on your bootstrap node has some kind of public SSH key in it, or the openstack configuration scripts will error.